kenlowrie/smd/docs/userdocs.md

 41. Document all the new command line switches (smd, smdparse, ismd and smdlive) [b]
 If I put a div extras at top, then gotta watch using it inline, otherwise we get double margins, etc.
+Document @defaults, @watch "filename"
+The custom file data logic in cache.py no longer works due to how stream.py handles imports.

 </code>
 </pre>